luslab/MLehealth/README.md

 This model uses the expert-selected dataset with discretised versions of continuous variables to allow missing values to be incorporated, and cross-validates to determine the discretisation scheme.

-#### cox-discretised.R

-This model uses the expert-selected dataset, with imputation to fill in missing values and discretised versions of continuous variables, and cross-validates to determine the discretisation scheme.

 #### rapsomaniki-cox-values-from-paper.csv

 Values for Cox coefficients transcribed from Rapsomaniki et al., used to check for consistency between that model and these.